■ Duties and responsibilities:

 A request for a treating physician report should be received in writing and should specify the purpose of the request.
 A written authorization, signed by the patient before releasing information or the report to someone other than the patient, is required.
 If the patient is incapable or deceased, written authorization from the substitute decision-maker or the estate representative is similarly required.
 You may charge a reasonable fee for the report.

-If you receive a request to provide copies of the patient’s medical records along with your report, first verify you have written authorization from the patient.
+If you receive a request to provide copies of the patient’s medical records along with your report, first verify you have written authorization from the patient, substitute decision-maker or estate representative.
 Provide copies of the relevant records for which you are the custodian, unless the information may cause harm to the patient or a third party, or if another exception set out in privacy legislation applies.
 Consider contacting the CMPA to discuss your obligations before disclosing medical records.

 IME reports

-You may be asked to conduct an independent medical examination of an individual who is claiming compensation for injuries and to report on his or her current status, physical limitations, and prognosis.
+You may be asked to conduct an IME of an individual who, for example, is claiming compensation for injuries and to report on their current status, physical limitations, and prognosis.
 An IME report is commonly used when assessing an individual’s entitlement to compensation in the context of a legal action, a claim for insurance benefits, or a worker's compensation claim.

 Preparing the report

-Consider the following suggestions when preparing a medical-legal report.
-In addition, check with your College for policies and statements it may have on the preparation of medical-legal reports in your province or territory.
+Consider the following suggestions when preparing any medico-legal report.
+In addition, check with your College for policies and statements it may have on the preparation of medico-legal reports in your province or territory.

 Get started